 |Scheduled Learning And Teaching Activities||Module talk||1||0:30||0:30||Welcome & overall module presentation video.
 Setting out prog contend, background reading etc Online|

 Teaching Rationale And Relationship

 The workshops will unpack key issues relating to the country being visited, its context and practices before the commencement of a fieldtrip which will involve a great deal of independent and guided study.
-On return to Newcastle, 2 more workshops will be made available to reflect on what was learnt and digested on the trip.
 The workshops and the fieldtrip feed into the learning outcomes of the course because:

 3) Both the workshops and the fieldtrip will allow students to understand how different practices differs between the UK and the country in question.

 The format of resits will be determined by the Board of Examiners

 |Prof skill assessmnt||2||M||40||Students will undertake group presentations based on work undertaken during field trip|